S-7mza/project-predictive-template/communication/COMM_06_QA_VALIDATION.md

 Please come prepared with:
 - Your view of **must-pass scenarios** for acceptance.
-- Any **historic issues** from previous dashboards (e.g., slow load times, incorrect figures, UX pain points).
+- Any **historic issues** from previous models or dashboards (e.g., poor predictions, slow load times, incorrect figures, UX pain points).
 - Any **constraints** about environment, data volumes, or test windows.

 See you there,